Wiikwegamma

 The Potawatomi people noted that “a bay is a noun only if the water is dead.
 When the bay is a noun, it is trapped between its shores and contained by the word”.
-This work recognizes the agency of water and challenges the idea of water as a noun defined by humans.
 Water is always moving, changing, and choosing.

 Project